How to Add RSS Feeds to WordPress (As Posts or Lists)

 What You Need to Add RSS Feeds to WordPress

-Below, we’ll take you through how to add RSS feeds to WordPress using the free version of WP RSS Aggregator and, depending on your feature needs, some of the premium add-ons.
+Below, we’ll take you through how to add RSS feeds to your WordPress page using WP RSS Aggregator.
 This will help you gain attention from bloggers who use feed readers like Feedly, Feedburner, or their favorite websites that make up a custom feed.

 1. Find the RSS Feed URL

-Before you can add anything to your WordPress blog, you first need to find the RSS feed(s) for your content source(s) if you haven’t done so already.
+Before you can add an RSS feed to your WordPress blog, you first need to find the RSS feed(s) for your content source(s) if you haven’t done so already.

 Struggling to find the URL in Google Chrome?
 Here are some tips to find a site’s RSS feed.